 - i.
-Lack of a formal national mandate, - ii.
-They are often the products of locally facilitated processes - iii.
-They reflect a stronger civil society presence. - iv.
-The participation of political parties, government and the security services depend on the LPC's ability to attract and interest individual representatives at local level. - v.
-These LPCs are usually composed of individuals who have a personal passion and capacity for peacebuilding - vi.
-They may focus on the more general objective of preventing violence and promoting peace (as in Burundi, Sri Lanka and Liberia) - vii.
-They may also be established to focus on a particular issue (such as cattle rustling in Kenya).
+Lack of a formal national mandate, - They are often the products of locally facilitated processes ii. - They reflect a stronger civil society presence. iii. - iv.
+The participation of political parties, government and the security services depend on the LPC's ability to attract and interest individual representatives at local level. - These LPCs are usually composed of individuals who have a personal passion and capacity for v. peacebuilding - They may focus on the more general objective of preventing violence and promoting peace (as in vi.
+Burundi, Sri Lanka and Liberia) - They may also be established to focus on a particular issue (such as cattle rustling in Kenya). vii.